 The sub-brand to your peer group or consulting firm is the brand called YOU.
-A major reason why a member joins a group or retains a consulting firm is because he or she connects with the Chair or consultant.
-Members have a great respect for their chairs and consultants; it's something that's established early on.
+A major reason why a member joins a group or retains a consulting firm is because he or she "connects" with the Chair or consultant.

+Members have a great deal of respect for their chairs and consultants; it's something that's established early on in the relationship.
 Draw upon your executive experience and feature most relevant achievements.
-Think of yourself as a brand, and market that brand consistently.
+Picture yourself as a brand, and market that brand consistently.

 Align the peer group and firm standards with your personal brand standards, because potential members are essentially buying both.

-Write down your key philosophies, favorite quotes, values and your own personal style of leadership.
+Write down your key philosophies, favorite quotes, values, and your own personal style of leadership.
 Make sure you define and annunciate those characteristics whenever marketing your personal brand.